 The internal DOT maps of each town mark all routes, including secret ones, and commercial maps seem to pick a few up from there.
 Given Rand McNally, Arrow, and Gousha maps (pictured), you would really expect to find a Route 664 in Killingly; but you won't, because there are no signs for it.

 Secret routes are not supposed to be signposted, but human fallibility dogs the DOT as much as other agencies.
 At least three secret routes have also seen the light of day, however briefly.

-One was a Route 771 sign Tim Parry once sighted in Fairfield.
+One was an SR 771 sign Tim Parry once sighted in Fairfield.
 (It's now part of non-secret Route 130.)

 The second is SR 540 (Hatchett Hill Road), near its intersection with Route 187 in E. Granby.
 (In late 2004, the sign was taken down; it had been improperly specified by a consultant on an earlier project along the road.)

 The third was the high-profile leak: a big green freeway guide sign in Vernon.
 If you drove I-86 (now I-84) there in the early 1980s, you might have seen the short-lived sign for Route 533, Tunnel Road.
 This was during the I-86 reconstruction and it appeared that someone goofed in the sign department.
 To a teenage roadgeek (me) this was amazing to see, and when it was corrected (to plain "Tunnel Road") I felt a brief wistful sense of loss: a sign that couldn't be allowed to stand because it was different.